-Matteo Marciano is an assistant professor of the Music Technology Department at NYU-Abu Dhabi, and chief engineer of its cutting edge recording studio.
+Matteo Marciano is an assistant professor of practice of Music Technology, of the Music Program at NYU-Abu Dhabi.

 Born and educated in Rome, he subsequently moved to New York and worked in the entertainment industry for Sony, Universal and others.
 He is a multi-platinum record producer, mixer and composer, and has worked on numerous American films and TV shows, including Pitch Perfect, John Wick, Fifty Shades of Grey, Horrible Bosses and Sex & The City.

 “What I do as a mixer, engineer and record producer, is build a bridge between an artist’s vision and the final product,” he says.
 “When I received the call from NYU four years ago, the fact that music had the ability to bring me to Abu Dhabi to teach in a world class university, that was the main attraction for me.”

 Today, he teaches four different courses, focused on music production, audio engineering and recording arts.
 Alongside his academic work, however, he has also started a new movement for live music that has taken root on campus and offers both students and staff the opportunity to hone their performance skills.